-\PHM{Distributed Differential Privacy (DP)~\cite{agarwal2021skellam,kairouz2021distributed}.} Simply concealing individual local updates using SecAgg is insufficient as client data can still leak through the aggregate updates.
-Differential privacy~\cite {cynthia2006differential, dwork2014algorithmic} can prevent this by ensuring that no specific client's participation significantly increases the likelihood of any observed aggregate update by potential adversaries.
+\PHM{Distributed Differential Privacy (DP)~\cite{agarwal2021skellam,kairouz2021distributed}.} Simply concealing individual local updates using SecAgg is insufficient as client data can still leak through the aggregated updates.
+Differential privacy~\cite {cynthia2006differential, dwork2014algorithmic} can prevent this by ensuring that no specific client's participation significantly increases the likelihood of any observed aggregated update by potential adversaries.
 This guarantee is captured by two parameters, $\epsilon$ and $\delta$.
 Given any neighboring training datasets $D$ and $D'$ that differ only in the inclusion of a single participant's data, an aggregation procedure $M$ is $ (\epsilon, \delta)$-differentially private if, for any given set of output $R$, $\textrm{Pr}[M(D) \in R] \leq e^{\epsilon} \cdot \textrm{Pr}[M(D^ {'})\in R]+\delta$.
 Therefore, a change in a participant's contribution yields at most a multiplicative change of $e^\epsilon$ in the probability of any output $R$, except with probability $\delta$.

-To achieve a specific privacy goal $(\epsilon_G, \delta_G)$ in an $R$-round training, the aggregate update needs to be perturbed by a random noise $r$ calibrated based on $\epsilon_G$, $\delta_G$, $R$, and the sensitivity of the aggregated update $\Delta$ (defined as its maximum change caused by the inclusion of a single client's data).
-Given the use of SecAgg, the required level of noise can be achieved without relying on the (untrusted) server by having each participant $i$ add an even share of the random noise $r_i$ to its local update, i.e.,
+To achieve a privacy goal $(\epsilon_G, \delta_G)$ in an $R$-round training, each aggregated update needs to be perturbed by a random noise $r$ calibrated based on $\epsilon_G$, $\delta_G$, $R$, and the sensitivity of the aggregated update $\Delta$ (defined as its maximum change caused by the inclusion of a single client's data).
+Given the use of SecAgg, the required level of noise can be achieved without relying on the (untrusted) server by having each participant $i$ add an even share of the noise $r_i$ to its local update, i.e.,

 This DP model is referred to as distributed DP in the literature~\cite{kairouz2019advances}, given its distributed fashion of noise addition.